-The annual effective interest rate payable on Series D debentures, taking into account the issuance expenses as above is 4.3%.
+The annual effective interest rate payable on Series D debentures, taking into account the expansions and issuance expenses as above is e) BSRE (Series E)

 The terms of the debentures determine that in case Midroog Ltd. or another rating agency were to reduce BSRE's rating to A3 the annual interest rate will increase by 0.35%.
 In case BSRE's rating was to be reduced further then the annual interest rate will increase by 0.35% multiplied by the number of notches that the Company's rating is reduced below A3.